QuickBooks Blog

 • Tax Details, etc.

-Therefore, a Purchase Ledger or a Creditors Ledger showcases the amount you pay to your suppliers or the amount yet to be paid for the purchases made.
+A purchases ledger, or creditors ledger, records all transactions relating to purchases that a business entity makes.
+It also showcases the amount you pay to your suppliers or the amount yet to be paid for any purchases.

 • Type and quantity of goods you purchased